ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

         #)      The officer being removed shall be given an opportunity to be heard, either orally or in
                 writing, at a hearing to be held no fewer than five (5) days before the removal.
 The hearing shall be held by the Board.
-The notice to the Officer of his or her proposed removal shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of such a request, and shall state, that in the absence of such request, the effective date of the proposed removal.
+The notice to the Officer of their proposed removal shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of such a request, and shall state, that in the absence of such request, the effective date of the proposed removal.